Lu Yu: Biography

 In 752 Lu Yu concluded his studies, bade farewell to his Shifu (teacher) Zou Fuzi (邹夫子) and returned to Jingling to meet his benefactor Li Qiwu (李齐物).
 However, a year earlier Li Qiwu was reinstated and returned to the Tang capital Chang'an.
 The new Chief Official of Jingling now was Cui Guofu (崔国辅).
 Cui, a senior official who held a position similar to an Education Minister of today, was demoted to Jingling as a Chief Official for offending a member of the royalty.

 Cui Guofu was a scholar and poet well known for his magnificent 5 characters per verse short poem.
 After his demotion to Jingling, Cui Guofu took life fairly easy.
 Even though Cui was many years older than Lu Yu, both men shared the same interest in tea, literature, and poetry.
 As such they became good friends soon after they met.
 During this period, Lu Yu stayed with Cui Guofu and assisted him in his administrative tasks.
-The two of a kind spent much time traveling, drinking tea, and writing poems, and they co-authored several books on poems.
+The two spent much time traveling, drinking tea, and writing poems, and they co-authored several books on poems.

-This period with Cui Guofu was the growing phase for Lu Yu as a man of letters; an incubation period for Lu Yu to practise and sharpen what he learned from his Shifu Zou Fuzi.
+This period with Cui Guofu was the growing phase for Lu Yu as a man of letters; an incubation period for Lu Yu to practise and sharpen what he learned from Zou Fuzi.
 Cui Guofu, with his vast experience and skill in literary work, became a coach that provided the necessary guidance to enhance and mature Lu Yu's writing and literary skills.
 During this time he wrote The Classic of Tea.

 The original version of The Classic of Tea consisted of 3 books totaling 10 chapters: book 1 consisted of the first 3 chapters; book 2 consisted of chapter 4 only; book 3 consisted of chapters 5 to 10.
-After the Tang Dynasty all three books were bound into a single volume, and the three-volume version was no longer available.
+After the Tang dynasty all three books were bound into a single volume, and the three-volume version was no longer available.